grc-iit/website/docs/05-jarvis/02-jarvis-cd/06-building-package.md

 ### `start`

-The start function is called during `jarvis pipeline run` and `jarvis pipeline start`.
+The start function is called during `jarvis ppl run` and `jarvis ppl start`.
 This function should execute the program itself.

 Below is an example for Hermes: